-CEIs are required to use the Canvas Gradebook which is the official college gradebook.
+CEIs are required to use the Canvas Gradebook which is the official college gradebook throughout the course.
 To support student success, timely input of student grades is expected.
 Canvas Gradebook does NOT replace reporting and final grading through Self-Service on My Hawkeye.